nhbi05/studybridge/readme.md

 ## Contribution Guidelines

-We welcome contributions to MUK Study Bridge!
+We welcome contributions to Study Bridge!
 Here’s how to get started:

 1. **Fork** the repository.
 2. **Clone** the forked repo: